AnhVanGiang/par_algo2023/02_BSPedupack/README.md

-# Examples from the book using MPI
+# Examples from the book using BSPlib

 If you prefer to stay close to the book and use BSPlib, you first need to install a version of the library.
 We recommend the [MultiCore BSP for C](http://www.multicorebsp.com/) implementation, which is suitable for